januszgrze/bitcoinrollups/website/websitecopy/research/applications/execution-environments.md

 Currently, the only way users can use BTC on these sidechains is through federated bridges.
 As these projects implement more trust-minimized bridging, users will be able to take on less trust assumptions when interacting with these protocols.

 It's worth noting that the distinction between a sidechain and a rollup is a bit hazy right now.
-Candidly, current sidechains cannot enable unilateral exit, and proposed rollup implementations won't be able to do that either, so neither can be considered trustless.
+Candidly, current sidechains and proposed rollup implementations cannot enable unilateral exit, so neither can be considered trustless.

-But pushing for new bridging technologies will see users take on less trust assumptions.
+Still, implementing new bridging technologies will see users take on less trust assumptions.
 And by modularizing Bitcoin, projects can design tradeoffs specific to their application.
-This can show what's possible when developers can build
+This enables a world where developers can design corresponding infrastructure to meet their applications' needs.

+For example, privacy applications would arguable need more decentralized infrasturcture for better censorship-resistance guarantees, whereas on-chain gaming applications might be okay with centralized infrastructure for improved performance.

-Then, in the long term, there will be a stronger argument for the addition of [new opcodes](https://bitcoinrollups.org/#section-5-building-validity-rollups-on-bitcoin) that would enable true validity rollups.
+Developing these environments, with the current resources we have available to use, still has its advantages related to developer flexibility.
+And in the long term, the systems that are developed can present a stronger argument for the addition of [new opcodes](https://bitcoinrollups.org/#section-5-building-validity-rollups-on-bitcoin) that would enable true validity rollups.
 These rollups will see users not forgo self-custody of their BTC in order to interact with second-layer protocols.

+This would enable a truestless, self-custodial scaling option that could also enable a better developer experience.

 ### To Finish